but only if their time spent out of the country was spent as: a trailing spouse or dependent of someone working for the U.S.

 7. Deposits in the post office mail collected on the route upon returning from the route.

 8. Checks, and corrects if necessary, mailing cards from advertisers bearing names and addresses of customers or former

 9. Furnishes customers with postal information and provides change of address cards and other postal forms as needed.

 10. Reports to supervisor all unusual incidents or conditions relating to mail delivery, including condition of street letter boxes

 11. Becomes proficient, when assigned to a route, in the casing of mail on other routes as assigned.

 12. Works professionally with other employees in the office.

-13. May as a CCA, perform clerical duties and be required to pass examinations on scheme of city primary distribution.
+13. May as a substitute carrier, perform clerical duties and be required to pass examinations on scheme of city primary

 14. In addition, may perform any of the following duties: check hotels and other establishments to ensure that mail for